I love the prompts of depth and complexity and the content imperatives. They’re simple, powerful, and flexible.

 - Motives Clearly works best when looking at people (so just use “multiple perspectives”).
 I just don’t see how motives helps me when studying plate tectonics, chemicals, weather, or fraction division.

 - Proof only applies to situations that, well, require proof.
-And, in that case, just use essential details to represent proof or evidence.
+And, in that case, we can just use essential details to represent proof or evidence.
 If we want students to prove (as in a verb), then that becomes the realm of Bloom’s Taxonomy and not depth and complexity.
+Depth and Complexity are not actions.

 3. Less Usable